namurphy/uv-tutorial/README.md

 # Creating Python scripts and packages with `uv`

 In this session,
-we will learn how to create Python scripts and packages with [`uv`], which is an extremely fast Python package and project manager.
+we will learn how to create Python scripts and packages with [`uv`]: an extremely fast Python package and project manager.

 ## Prerequisites